 , is a recognized expert in the strengths-based, de-pathologized treatment of trauma and has been in private practice for over 35 years.
 She presents workshops and keynote addresses nationally and internationally, and is a clinical consultant to practitioners and mental health agencies in the United States, Canada, the UK and Ireland.

 She has been an adjunct faculty member at several Universities, and is the Founder of “The Ferentz Institute,” now in its 11th year of providing continuing education to mental health professionals and graduating over 1,200 clinicians from her two certificate programs in Advanced Trauma Treatment.

-In 2009 she was voted the “Social Worker of the Year” by the Maryland Society for Clinical Social Work.
-Lisa is the author of Treating Self-Destructive Behaviors in Traumatized Clients: A Clinician’s Guide
+In 2009 she was voted the “Social Worker of Year” by the Maryland Society for Clinical Social Work.
+Lisa is the author of Treating Self-Destructive Behaviors in Trauma Survivors: A Clinician’s Guide, 2nd Edition

-(Routledge), and Finding Your Ruby Slippers: Transforming Life Lessons From the Therapist’s Couch
+(Routledge, 2014), and Finding Your Ruby Slippers: Transformative Life Lessons From the Therapist’s Couch

-Lisa hosted a weekly radio talk show, writes blogs and articles for websites on trauma, self-harm, and self-care, teaches on many webinars, and is a weekly contributor to www.PsychologyToday.com.
+(PESI, 2017).
+Lisa also hosted a weekly radio talk show, writes blogs and articles for websites on self-harm and self-care, and teaches on many webinars.

 Financial: Lisa Ferentz is in private practice.
 She receives a speaking honorarium from PESI, Inc.

 Nonfinancial: Lisa Ferentz is a member of the National Association of Social Workers; and the American Psychotherapy Association.